Dragon Rowing in 2024 Paris Olympic Games

 Drexel at the Olympics

-Best joins five other Dragons who have competed in at least two Olympics, and the University has had eight total athletes compete in the Olympic Summer, Winter and Paralympic Games over the years.
+Best joins six other Dragons who have competed in at least two Olympics, and the University has had nine total athletes compete in the Olympic Summer, Winter and Paralympic Games over the years.
+There has been one medalist in the Summer Games — Charles J. Horter in 1972's Summer Olympics for sailing — and one in the Paralympic Games — Travis Mohr in 2000 and 2004 in swimming.
 All athletes competed for Team USA except for when noted.

-• Charles J. Horter ’74: 1982 Summer Olympics, three-person keelboat sailing.
-The boat Horter rowed is known as a Dragon boat.
+- Charles J. Horter ’74: 1972 Summer Olympics, three-person keelboat sailing.
+Horter won a bronze medal, and the boat he rowed is known as a Dragon boat.